Python notes - XML and HTML

 It used to be that it required unicode string input, so you needed to do decoding yourself, and correctly.

-Recent versions consider UTF-8 as an input encoding, which means you can get away with not thinking about it for a lot of modern web content.
+Recent versions consider UTF-8 as an input encoding, which means that, for a lot of modern web content, it'll work without you thinking too hard about it.

 Once parsed, the strings are python unicode strings.